HCL-TECH-SOFTWARE/connections-automation/README.md

 To set up Component Pack, you should have the WebSphere-side of Connections already up and running and be able to log in successfully.

-Follow the steps in [Installing MongoDB 7 for Component Pack](https://help.hcl-software.com/connections/v8-cr10/admin/install/installing_mongodb_7_for_component_pack_8.html) till the point the image is imported into containerd.
-This is a manual step.
+Follow the steps in [Installing MongoDB 7 for Component Pack](https://help.hcl-software.com/connections/v8-cr10/admin/install/installing_mongodb_7_for_component_pack_8.html) till the point the image is built and pushed to a registry.

 Access to the HCL Harbor registry is needed to install the Component Pack.
 You can provide the Harbor credentials (and Quay credentials if enabling Huddo Boards) as environment variables.